 The length of your trip is a crucial factor when purchasing travel insurance.
 Most insurers offer policies for trips ranging from a few days up to a year, with options for longer journeys also available in some cases.

 Shorter trips are cheaper to insure, as the risk of claims is lower compared to longer trips.
 This is due to the reduced period for unforeseen events or incidents to occur.
-Additionally, some insurers may impose specific restrictions on trip duration, such as not covering claims after a certain number of days or excluding cover altogether beyond a particular period.

 Single Trip or Annual Travel Insurance Policies

 When purchasing travel insurance, one of the key decisions you will need to make is whether to choose a Single Trip policy or an Annual Multi-Trip policy.
 A Single Trip policy covers a specific trip, while an Annual Multi-Trip policy covers multiple trips taken within a calendar year.
-This choice is crucial as it can impact both your protection and your budget, depending on your travel habits.

 Single Trip